Skip to main content

 Inspections

-Inspections are not required for an organisation selling food for community or charitable purposes provided the food:
+Inspections are not required for organisations selling food for community or charitable purposes, provided the food:

-• does not need to be kept hot or refrigerated to keep it safe
+• does not need to be kept hot or cold to keep it safe, or

-• would need to be kept under temperature control, but will be eaten immediately after thorough cooking, such as at a sausage sizzle.
+• will be eaten immediately after thorough cooking, such as at a sausage sizzle.